 If, due to illness or other extenuating circumstances, a student has difficulty meeting the course requirements within the allocated period of candidature they may apply for a Special Extension of Time of up to six months.
 If approved, a fee of $50 per month, or part thereof, will be applied.

-Applications for a Special Extension of Time should be submitted using the application form available from UNE Partnerships and received in writing at least 6 weeks prior to and no earlier than 12 weeks prior to the candidature expiry date and be accompanied by payment.
-Advice on the outcome of the application will be sent to the student in writing within one week of receipt of the completed application form.
+Applications for a Special Extension of Time should be made in writing to the Program Manager and lodged at least 6 weeks prior to and no earlier than 12 weeks prior to expiry of your study period.
+Advice on the outcome of the application will be provided in writing within one week of receiving the request.
+If approved, a fee of $50 per month, or part thereof, will be applied and must be paid to confirm the extension.

 UNE Partnerships’ courses are aimed at students who are working in a relevant job role, giving them the opportunity to practice new skills and develop competency in the workplace.
 The nominal duration is based on the length of time it would take an average student to complete the course devoting at least one (1) hour per day to study in a mix of the following activities.